jspawar-dev/data-eng/README.md

 # Data-Engineering

-Data Engineering Coursework 1
+**Data Engineering Coursework 1**

 The Coursework meets the following Learning Outcome:

   • Gather data by web scrapping using Beautiful Soup.
   • Upload CSV Data to PostgreSQL Database.
   • Use SQL query on the data stored in PostgreSQL Database.
   • Data ingestion using NiFi.

+## Learning Outcomes

+This project fulfilled the following key learning outcomes:

+  • **Web Scraping:** Successfully scraped data from Amazon using Beautiful Soup.
+  • **Database Management:** Uploaded and managed CSV data within a PostgreSQL database.
+  • **SQL Queries:** Utilized SQL queries to extract and analyze the stored data.
+  • **Data Ingestion with NiFi:** Implemented a data ingestion pipeline for handling data processing.

 ## Preview